TheLazySquid/TFView/README.md

 * Run the tfview executable
 * Open the UI at [http://localhost:7523](http://localhost:7523) and follow the setup steps

+## Usage

+Run the TFView executable, then optionally open the UI at [http://localhost:7523](http://localhost:7523).
+You can open this in the browser of your choosing or even the steam overlay.

 ## Necessary Setup

 You will be walked through setup upon opening TFView for the first time.
 There are a few things that need to be done in order to connect to RCON.